axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

-# ZKEVM Keccka
+# ZKEVM Keccak
 ## Vanilla
 Keccak circuit in vanilla halo2.
-This implementation starts from Scroll's version then adopts some changes from [this PR](https://github.com/scroll-tech/zkevm-circuits/pull/216) and [PSE version](https://github.com/privacy-scaling-explorations/zkevm-circuits/tree/main/zkevm-circuits/src/keccak_circuit).
+This implementation starts from [PSE version](https://github.com/privacy-scaling-explorations/zkevm-circuits/tree/main/zkevm-circuits/src/keccak_circuit), then adopts some changes from [this PR](https://github.com/scroll-tech/zkevm-circuits/pull/216) and later updates in PSE version.

-The majoir differences is that this version directly represent raw inputs and Keccak results as witnesses, while the original version only has RLCs(random linear combination) of raw inputs and Keccak results.
-Becuase this version doesn't need RLCs, it doesn't have the 2nd phase or use challenage APIs.
+The major differences is that this version directly represent raw inputs and Keccak results as witnesses, while the original version only has RLCs(random linear combination) of raw inputs and Keccak results.
+Because this version doesn't need RLCs, it doesn't have the 2nd phase or use challenge APIs.

 ### Logical Input/Output
-Logically the circuit takes an array of bytes and Keccak results of these bytes.
+Logically the circuit takes an array of bytes as inputs and Keccak results of these bytes as outputs.

 `keccak::vanilla::witness::multi_keccak` generates the witnesses of the ciruit for a given input.
 ### Background Knowledge
-All these items are same in all versions.
+All these items remain consistent across all versions.
 - Keccak process a logical input `keccak_f` by `keccak_f`.
 - Each `keccak_f` has `NUM_ROUNDS`(24) rounds.
 - The number of rows of a round(`rows_per_round`) is configurable.
 Usually less rows means less wasted cells.
 - Each `keccak_f` takes `(NUM_ROUNDS + 1) * rows_per_round` rows.
 The last `rows_per_round` rows could be considered as a virtual round for "squeeze".
-- An input is always padded to a multiple of `RATE`(136) bytes.
-If the length of a logical input is already a multiple of `RATE`, another `RATE` bytes will be padded.
+- Every input is padded to be a multiple of RATE (136 bytes).
+If the length of the logical input already matches a multiple of RATE, an additional RATE bytes are added as padding.
 - Each `keccak_f` absorbs `RATE` bytes, which are splitted into `NUM_WORDS_TO_ABSORB`(17) words.
 Each word has `NUM_BYTES_PER_WORD`(8) bytes.
 - Each of the first `NUM_WORDS_TO_ABSORB`(17) rounds of each `keccak_f` absorbs a word.
 - `is_final`(anothe name is `is_enabled`) can be true only at the first row of a round.
 It must be true if at least a padding has been absorbed by this round.
 It indicates the end of a logical input.